Padawoon/Padawoon/README.md

 _Achievements:_

-- Promoted to Team Lead within a month for exceptional performance, providing leadership to the team.
 - Achieved 100% test coverage for my system segment, ensuring thorough quality assurance.
 - Successfully resolved 20+ critical issues and blockers, preserving release schedules through efficient troubleshooting.
 - Maintained a bug-free record for six consecutive sprints, demonstrating a commitment to top-notch software delivery.